JianJiaT/tp/docs/DeveloperGuide.md

 The `GeneralFileParser` class reads the file and returns a list of strings.
 The process is shown in the sequence diagram below:
 ![category_load_sequence.png](images/category_load_sequence.png)
+In addition, at program initialisation, the function `setDashboard(dashboard: Dashboard)` is called to set the dashboard object in the `Category` class.
+This is to allow the `Category` class to access the `ExpenseManager` object stored in the `Dashboard` object.

 # Summarising expenses
 **Implementation** </br>